 The value of all your possessions, including the home you live in and your buy-to-let properties, are all potentially subject to Inheritance Tax (IHT) on your death.
 However, the first £325,000 ("nil rate band") is effectively exempt from IHT, and any unused nil rate band may be inherited by your spouse or civil partner.
-There is an additional residential nil rate band of £175,000 per person that can be deducted if you leave the value of a home to one or more of your direct descendents, but this is not available if the property has always been rented out.
-Any unused amount is also transferrable to a spouse or civil partner.
+There is an additional residential nil rate band of £175,000 per person that can be deducted if you leave the value of a home to one or more of your direct descendants, but this is not available if the property has always been rented out.
+Any unused amount of this residential nil rate band is also transferrable to a spouse or civil partner.